 To learn how to add a custom token to MetaMask, you can refer to our MetaMask tutorial.

 If you don’t own the private key to your Ethereum address, you should contact the provider of that address, whether it is an exchange or a custodial wallet.

 To learn how to use and trade on Binance, check out our tutorials below:

 How to recover BEP20 tokens sent to MetaMask

 If you use MetaMask for storing Ethereum and ERC20 tokens, you can easily recover BEP20 tokens sent to an Ethereum address on MetaMask.

 Let’s say you’ve accidentally transferred BEP20 USDT or BEP20 ETH to your MetaMask wallet, the process of recovering these BEP20 tokens is quite simple and straightforward.

-First log in to your MetaMask wallet by unlocking it and then click ”Ethereum Mainnet”.
-After that, click ”custom RPC” among network options to add Binance Smart Chain.
+First log in to your MetaMask wallet by unlocking it and then click ”Ethereum Mainnet’ or the network you use.

-Add Binance Smart Chain to your MetaMask wallet by entering the following information:
+Add BNB Smart Chain (BSC) to your MetaMask wallet by entering the following information: